DanielMorsing/CV/README.md

 Work Experience
 -----------
+- 2019 August - Present: Cloud Infrastructure Engineer at Pusher.

+	Pusher is a company that develops a platform for one-to-many real-time communications using websockets.
+My role at Pusher was developing and being on-call for our custom Kubernetes clusters, providing guidance to our developers and cost-optimizing our existing cloud infrastructure.

 - 2019 January - 2019 April: Systems engineer at Jetstack.

 	Jetstack is a Kubernetes consultancy that provides training and develops products to make deploying Kubernetes easier for their customers.
 My role at Jetstack was developing and supporting [Cert-Manager](https://github.com/jetstack/cert-manager), a Kubernetes controller that automatically handles issuing and renewing x.509 (SSL) certificates.